mikyll/Mobile-Systems-M/chapters/01 - Wireless.md

 Occurs when one node refrains from transmitting, even though it could, because it incorrectly believes it might interfere with ongoing communications between other nodes.

 ###### Multiple Access Collision Avoidance
 To solve hidden node and exposed node issues, CSMA/CD is not suitable.
-Traditionally it was coupled with an additional algorithm, called ==**MACA** (Multiple Access with Collision Avoidance)==.
+Traditionally it was coupled with an additional algorithm, called **MACA** (Multiple Access with Collision Avoidance).

 ![alt](../resources/gfx/maca.png)
 How does it work?
 Suppose that B wants to transmit to C;